How to Become In-Network for Medical Nutrition Therapy Through Medicare

 - Kidney transplant within past 36 months

 Diagnosis codes are received from your client’s medical doctor.
-As dietitians are not allowed to diagnose clients, it’s recommended to received a copy of your client’s latest chart note or a written referral from their MD listing the diagnosis codes.
+As dietitians are not allowed to diagnose clients, it’s recommended to receive a copy of your client’s latest chart note or a written referral from their MD listing the diagnosis codes.
 Storing this information securely within your client’s chart notes is essential, and are critical in the event that your practice is ever audited.

 The corresponding diagnosis claims must be included in your CMS 1500 claim, along with a Common Procedural Terminology (CPT) code.
 CPT codes generally used for MNT services include: